 Ayumi nodded.
 "He killed it."

 The katana-wielding man blinked twice.
 "He?
 Who is he?"

 "I-I don't know," Ayumi replied in a stammer, gathering her bearing.
 "The...
 Hollow was going to eat me, and then he came and killed it.
 He said you were coming and then he-"

 "Suddenly vanished right?"
 The Angel of Death sighed in exasperation, as if he had heard her story before.
 He cupped his chin with his thumb and index finger.
 "Looks like my little rogue Soul Reaper beat me to the punch... again.
-Honestly, how am I suppose to report this guy when he mask his presence like he was from the Onmitsukido or something?
+Honestly, how am I supposed to report this guy when he masks his presence like he was from the Onmitsukido or something?
 My superiors won't like this at all."
 He shrugged and turned to Ayumi again.
 "Well, I suppose the least I can do for you is send you to Soul Society.
 Looks like you've had it rough out here, am I right?"